 Here is a simple guide to grilling specific vegetables that may come in handy.

-Artichokes: Cut in half lengthwise, press down on them to spread the leaves open.
+Artichokes: Cut in half lengthwise, and press down on them to spread the leaves open.
 Rub with olive oil and sprinkle with salt.
 Cook them 15-20 minutes per side or until the base is tender.

 Asparagus: Roll spears in olive oil and sprinkle with salt and pepper.
 They can be placed in a grill basket or perpendicular to the grates.
 Cook 5-10 minutes, turning every few minutes until tender.